stevenjwoods/game-of-life/README.md

   Cell age is not relevant.
 This has interesting implications:
   • All live cells are equal.
 There is no maturation; new and old cells are just as capable of reproduction.
-  • There is no age maximum lifespan for cells: they can live forever!
+  • There is no maximum lifespan for cells: they can live forever!